 The company “has effectively borne significantly lower social contributions than its private competitors for services which were open to competition,” such as parcel delivery and retail banking, the regulator said in January.

 The EU probe broadened the scope of an investigation that started in 2007 into “all public measures, such as transfers of public money and tariff income” granted to Deutsche Post and predecessor Postdienst since 1989.
-The prior probe was prompted by complaints from Atlanta-based United Parcel Service Inc. (UPS), the world’s largest package-delivery company.
+The prior probe was prompted by complaints from Atlanta-based United Parcel Service Inc. (UPS:US), the world’s largest package-delivery company.

 Deutsche Post will record the payment only on its balance sheet this year as it expects the ruling to be voided, the company said.